Maka8ka/Maka8ka/README.md

 ### [![我的 GitHub 数据](https://github-readme-stats.vercel.app/api?username=Maka8ka)]()
-### ✨Makka Pakka lives in a little cave at the edge of the garden and likes nothing more than collecting and washing little stones✨
+✨Makka Pakka lives in a little cave at the edge of the garden and likes nothing more than collecting and washing little stones
 <!--
 **Maka8ka/Maka8ka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.